 - Free shipping of general books anywhere in the U.S. on in-store purchases

 University Book Store Board of TrusteesUniversity Book Store is a corporate trust governed by an eleven-member board of trustees consisting of University of Washington students, faculty and staff and the Book Store's Chief Executive Officer.
 The Trustees also serve as Directors of University Book Store, Inc.

-- Matt Erickson – President – Administrative Trustee
+- Matt Erickson – Vice President – Administrative Trustee

 - Michael Passer – Faculty Trustee

-- Louise Little – Chief Executive Officer, University Book Store – Trustee
+- Louise Little – CEO, University Book Store – Trustee